 Next, you'll need some software.
 Good news, it's free!

-Download the Bluetooth low energy software stack based on the selected device:
+Download the Bluetooth low energy software stack based on the selected device and Bluetooth LE version support:

-The SDK includes the TI-RTOS, drivers, sample applications and the royalty-free BLE protocol stack.
+The SDK includes all the components needed develop applications for these devices, including the TI-RTOS, drivers, sample applications and the royalty-free BLE protocol stack.
 Refer to included release notes for instructions for setting up and building the sample applications in the SDK.
 These SDKs support project development with Code Composer Studio™ (CCS) and IAR Embedded Workbench for ARM.
 Refer to the release notes for required IDE and toolchain versions.

 Additional example projects & advanced demonstrations can be found on the TI SimpleLink GitHub page